Student nominated for Emmy

 How does it feel to be nominated?

-theres quite large with an Emmy nomination!
+It is quite huge with an Emmy nomination!
 For me it's even surreal, but I can't fathom how Vegard and Silje feel!
-Oh my god, yes no that is difficult!
+Oh my god, yes no it is enormous!

 What to wear on the red carpet?

 I'm going to use Kautokeino-kofte.
-It feels natural to bring something so personal and important with you when you first get to stand on a red carpet.
-Cardigans are more than clothes, and for me it's a way of showing where I come from and who I'm doing this for.
+It feels natural to bring something so personal and important with you when you first get to go on a red carpet.
+Kofte are more than clothes, and for me it's a way of showing where I come from and who I'm doing this for.

-We at the Top wish Ole-Gabriel and the team good luck and good luck with the nomination!
-This is real stass!
+We at Toppen wish Ole-Gabriel and the team a nice stay and good luck with the nomination!
+This is real cool!

 You can watch the series here: “Oro Jaska — Shut Up”